-- Restructure your salary package to get more tax benefits
+- Restructure your salary package to get more tax benefits.

 Taxes are applicable on most aspects of our salary and we can do nothing about it except make use of the tax rebates to minimize the taxes as much as possible.
-We have created an automated tool which analyzes your salary components (CTC components) and advises you on how you can effectively increase your take home pay by using the above two methods.
+We have created an app which analyzes your salary components (CTC components) and advises you on how you can effectively increase your take home pay by using the above two methods.

 The tool uses an intuitive method and calculates your tax liability considering the various options you choose and guides you to what exactly can be done to minimize your taxes resulting in increased take home pay.